Tuition & Affordability

 Conserve School's founder, James R. Lowenstine, believed that all students should have access to the unique educational opportunity of a Conserve School semester.

 While one semester at Conserve School can make an incredibly positive difference in the life of a child, we recognize that, although it is an excellent investment in a student's future, a Conserve School semester may seem beyond reach of some families.
 That is why we have created the Lowenstine Honors Scholarship Program, in which, for the fall 2019 and spring 2020, each accepted student will receive at a minimum, a $10,000 scholarship, to promote affordability for all qualified students with additional need-based support available.

-Families are responsible for a small enrollment fee (currently $200), incidental costs, and transportation to and from school (at the beginning and end of the semester, as well as the fall or spring break).
-Families are also responsible for providing their students with the required gear as outlined on the “What to Bring” list.
+The cost for tuition, room & board at Conserve School for the fall of 2018 and the spring of 2019 is $25,000.
+Additionally, families are responsible for a $200 enrollment fee, incidental costs, and transportation to and from school (at the beginning and end of the semester, as well as the fall or spring break).
+Families are also responsible for providing their students with the required gear as outlined on the “Conserve School Supply List” found under the parents tab at the top of this website.
 Note that specialty items like tents, backpacks, and sleeping bags are available for check-out from the school.

 For the fall 2019 and spring 2020 semester, all accepted students become Lowenstine Scholars and receive, at a minimum, a $10,000 Lowenstine Honors Scholarship.